Medical Guardian Review

 The Classic Guardian, as mentioned above, is the least expensive option.
 It comes at a price of around $30 per month, and you can upgrade it with fall detection.
 The Home Guardian is less than $35 a month and is also compatible with fall detection.
 The Family Guardian is the most expensive device the company has to offer.
 Considering all the unique features it comes with, the price of around $80 per month is more than fair.

 The Medical Guardian prices for its mobile solutions are higher when compared to the in-home solutions.
-However, since they offer security wherever you are, the prices are justified.
+However, since it offers security wherever you are, the prices are justified.
 Hence, the Mobile Guardian comes at a price of $39.95 a month, and unfortunately, it can’t be upgraded with fall detection.

 The Active Guardian won’t cost you more than $50 a month, and it is compatible with fall detection.
 The Freedom Guardian comes with a surprisingly low monthly subscription of around $45.
 However, this is the only device that requires an activation fee of $99.